TeX-Live/texlive-source/texk/web2c/synctexdir/synctex_parser_readme.md

   the same vertical position because many objects belong to the same line.
-When the options read `-synctex=±2` or more, a very basic compression algorithm is used: if synctex is about write the same number then it writes an `=` sign instead.
+When the options read `-synctex=±2` or more, a very basic compression algorithm is used: if synctex is about to write the same number then it writes an `=` sign instead.
 This saves approximately 10% of the synctex output file, either compressed or not.
   The new synctex parser has been updated accordingly.